Escrow Video Plumbing Inspection

 Before the close of escrow, get a plumbing inspection.
 If the inspection reveals major flaws, such as extensive sewer line issues or slab leaks, you can use that information to renegotiate the purchase.

-What if a Problem is Detected?
+What if a Problem is Detected In Plumbing Inspection?

 One of the great things about using a video sewer line inspection is that we can pinpoint exactly what and where the issue is.
 This means that you can avoid having your lawn and property torn up just to replace a section of root-clogged pipe (as one example).